hadley/adv-r/Functions.md

 ### Dynamic lookup

 Lexical scoping determines where to look for values, not when to look for them.
 R looks for values when the function is run, not when it's created.
-This means results from a function can be different depending on objects outside its environment:
+This means that the output of a function can be different depending on objects outside its environment:

 ```R
 f <- function() x